Mickey's Not-So-Scary Halloween Party: Mickey's Boo To You Halloween Parade

-Disney’s Not So Spooky Spectacular!
+Disney's Not So Spooky Spectacular!

-The nighttime fireworks show, presented in lieu of the regular nightly show Disney Enchantment, is titled Disney's Not So Spooky Spectacular!, which debuted in August 2019.
-The show features fireworks, projection mapping, lasers, and searchlights at Cinderella Castle, and stars Jack Skellington, Mickey Mouse, Minnie Mouse, Donald Duck, and Goofy.
+The nighttime fireworks show, Disney's Not So Spooky Spectacular!, is presented in lieu of the regular nightly show, Happily Ever After.
+The show features fireworks, projection mapping, lasers, and searchlights at Cinderella Castle, and stars Jack Skellington (Chris Sarandon), Mickey Mouse (Bret Iwan), Minnie Mouse (Kaitlyn Robrock), Donald Duck (Tony Anselmo), and Goofy (Bill Farmer).
+The show debuted in 2019.

 The current show serves as a replacement for Happy HalloWishes: A Grim Grinning Ghosts' Spooktacular in the Sky, which was based on the Haunted Mansion and featured dark music from the Disney library of animated films.
 Prior to that show's debut in 2005, a revival of the classic fireworks show, Fantasy in the Sky, was shown along with a three-minute holiday-themed finale featuring the Old Witch form Snow White and the seven dwarfs as the host of this Finale.
 The soundtrack for both the fireworks and parade are available on an in-park CD as of 2007 titled "Magic Kingdom Event Party Music", which also includes music from Mickey's Pirate and Princess Party.

 During the fireworks, a special dessert party is available for an additional fee.
 This dessert party provides guests with reserved viewing of the fireworks along with themed treats and desserts.

 Disneyland Paris

 For the first time ever, a Not-So-Scary Halloween Party took place outside the US in 2008.
-In October 2008, Disneyland Paris hosted "Mickey's Not-So-Scary Halloween Party" (translated in French in "La Fête Pas-Si-Trouille of Adventureland"); these evenings offered access to several attractions, different shows especially created (Merlin and the Witch Academy, The Halloween Magician), and a Disco Party.
+In October, Disneyland Paris hosted "Mickey's Not-So-Scary Halloween Party" (translated in French in "La Fête Pas-Si-Trouille of Adventureland"); these evenings offered access to several attractions, different shows especially created (Merlin and the Witch Academy, The Halloween Magician), and a Disco Party.
 Streetmospheres and Meet'n'Greet with Disney Characters gave the Park a special and spooky atmosphere.

 For the second year, Disneyland Paris hosted once again four of these family-centered events on October 9, 16, 23, and 27, 2009.
 The first rumors announced a wider area than the previous year (including Adventureland, Fantasyland and Frontierland), and a new Villain Show could take place on the Central Hub Stage.

 The idea of these events remains to bring more families to the park during their annual Halloween events with a separate ticket like their annual "Soirée Halloween Disney" ("Disney's Halloween Party"), which has been run on All Hallow's Eve since 1997, and is darker in tone than those in the US and Tokyo Disneyland, but not as scary than the Hong Kong Disneyland events.